lucasolivo/Pokedex/README.md

 Added the switch command to switch Pokemon in your party

 Update 6/19: Added level up movesets and the move command to check a Pokemon's moves.
+Implemented teach command and logic to prevent duplicate moves